 Studies have shown that pet owners are less likely to suffer from depression than those without pets.
 Some of the reasons for this could include the fact that playing with your dog or stroking your dog can increase levels of serotonin and dopamine which calm and relax us.
 Having a pooch can certainly help us to enjoy each day and cherish the special moments with our canine companions.

+Our pooches are a great source of company and are always happy to spend their time with us.
 After a long, tiring day at work, there is no greater joy than opening the door to our big bundles of love with their wagging tails waiting at the door.
 Guaranteed to put you in a good mood!
+Pooches also love to show their affection all day long!
+Whether that’s a morning snuggle in bed or slobbery pup kisses throughout the day, they’re always there to show you some pooch love.

-No matter how you are feeling, our four-legged friends need to stick to their exercise and feeding routine which can lead to us having a more consistent routine in our own lives too.
+No matter how you are feeling, our four-legged friends need to stick to their exercise and feeding routine, which can lead to us having a more consistent routine in our own lives too.

 Therapy dogs can visit a wide range of places in order to comfort people.
 These places can include retirement homes, schools and hospitals.